Financial Accountability Return Guide

 Equals: Total Adjusted Income available

-The service will need to clearly show the breakdown of actual expenditure of the Total Adjusted Income amount for the reporting period.
-This is the amount of actual fee reduction provided to children’s daily fees up to 600 hours.
+The service will need to clearly show the breakdown of actual fee reduction and additional charges provided to families.

-Services are required to apply the Fee Relief Funding in the order listed in the Fee Relief Spending Rules under the relevant program guidelines to:
+Services are required to apply the Fee Relief Funding and follow the hierarchy in the Fee Relief Spending Rules under the program guidelines to:

-• reduce the cost of additional charges to families accessing fee relief at the service e.g. enrolment, administration, resources, excursions etc., then
+2. reduce the cost of additional charges to families accessing fee relief at the service e.g. enrolment, administration, resources, excursions/incursions, building/garden maintenance etc., then

 If families actually paid additional fees such as enrolment ‘gap’ fees, administration, 4th and 5th day fees, resources, excursions etc., do not record that amount in Part 1 Fee Relief Payment.